-Brener and Imara first worked simultaneously across the Atlantic in 2014 when they revised and self-published their memoirs, (Imara’s Crack, and Brener’s Holy Candy, whose content was co-incidentally somewhat contentious.)
+Brener and Minns (FKA Imara) first worked simultaneously across the Atlantic in 2014 when they revised and self-published their memoirs, Minns’s CRACK, and Brener’s Holy Candy).
 In 2019, they co-created the short film Y&I, conceived from opposite sides of the Atlantic, and performed in London in December of 2019.

-In 2020, they planned a second short film to be started in New York and London, and culminated in Windsor, using rivers and coming together as a theme.
+In 2020, they planned a second short film to be filmed in New York, London, and Windsor.
 Then the coronavirus happened, and this project was re-conceived as Y&I Lockdown.
-The short film highlights the restlessness, frustration, boredom of isolation, alongside a global connectedness, reflecting that though we may be quarantined and alone we are all doing so together and experiencing universal feelings and challenges
+The short film highlights the restlessness, frustration, boredom of isolation.

 Brener’s recent work focuses on the tension between structure and content in poetry and short fiction.
 She combines nonfiction and magical thinking into her writing, and most recently is branching off into graphic storytelling using cartoons and illustration.
 She teaches writing for the City University of New York, and also works as a teleprompter operator for broadcast television.

-Together, Brener and Imara combine words, choreography, domestic landscapes, and sound to examine the patterns in our everyday routines, habits, and hopes.
+Together, Brener and Minns combine words, choreography, domestic landscapes, and sound to examine the patterns in our everyday routines, habits, and hopes.